jbshirk/jbshirk.github.io/aboutme.md

 title: About me
 subtitle:
 ---
 At heart, I'm an inventor-philosopher.
-I desire to apply my data science skills to helping solve societal ills, particularly energy and resource sustainability, achievement of human potential, propaganda and disinformation, [science capture](https://jbshirk.github.io/tags/#sciencing), state capture, AI abuse, and data tyranny.
+I desire to apply my data science skills to helping solve societal ills, particularly energy and resource sustainability.
+I'm also interested in: fostering achievement of human potential, neutralizing propaganda and disinformation, and educating the public on [science capture](https://jbshirk.github.io/tags/#sciencing), state capture, AI abuse, and data tyranny.
 These touch on a number of areas, such as social psychology, [economic psychology](https://paper.dropbox.com/doc/The-Psycho-Linguistics-of-Sustainable-Economy-Q2y2fW9rE9WZbeZBNC2Rl), and geospacial resource discovery, inventory, and monitoring.

 ### Career history